6300 Civic Terrace Ave.

 Reference Librarian: Barbara Telford-Ishida

 Newark Library, a branch of the Alameda County Library, serves the 43,753 residents of the City of Newark.
 The County Library serves a population of over 523,000 in the cities of Albany, Dublin, Fremont, Newark, Union City, and the unincorporated areas of Castro Valley, and San Lorenzo.
-The City of Newark enhances service by contributing funds for additional library open hours.
-The dynamic Newark Library League, led by President Mary Hammock and Vice President Karen Bridges, raises funds and promotes the Library (membership form).
-E-mail Acting Branch Manager Brian Edwards with questions.
+The Newark Library League led by President Karen Bridges, raises funds and promotes the Library (membership form).
+E-mail Branch Manager Adina Aguirre with questions.

 Public Meeting Room (Capacity 66)